 In the argument about the privatised railways the writer argues that, 'It is an increasingly popular form of transport' and 'One billion train journeys are made in the UK every year and it is estimated that this will double by 2035.'
 To evaluate this we need to know if this is a relative, or an absolute, figure.
-We need answers to a number of questions:
+And for this we need answers to a number of questions:

-Question 1: How fast has it been growing in previous years?
+3.1 How fast has it been growing in previous years?